IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_gateway_connection.html.markdown

 - `mode` -  (String) The mode of the `VPN gateway` either **policy** or **route**.
 - `resource_type` -  (String) The resource type (vpn_gateway_connection).
 - `status` -  (String) The status of a VPN gateway connection either `down` or `up`.
-- `tunnels` -  (String) The VPN tunnel configuration for the VPN gateway connection (in static route mode).
+- `tunnels` -  (List) The VPN tunnel configuration for the VPN gateway connection (in static route mode).

   Nested scheme for `tunnels`
   - `address`-  (String) The IP address of the VPN gateway member in which the tunnel resides.